There are several causes for HTTP Strict Transport Security (HSTS) not working correctly. The most common HSTS issues are listed in this article.

 How to check if the HSTS header is set

-The first step in troubleshooting this issue is to check if the HSTS header is set on your website.
-You can test this by entering your domain on scan.really-simple-ssl.com, and see if the HSTS header is returned.
-If the HSTS header is set you will see a Strict-Transport-Security block:
+You can then test whether the HSTS header is set on your website by entering your domain on scan.really-simple-ssl.com, and check if the HSTS header is returned.
+If the HSTS header is set, you will see a Strict-Transport-Security block:

-If this block appears the HSTS header is active.
-When the ‘Configure your site for the HSTS preload list’ option has been enabled, you will see an HSTS header with ‘includeSubdomains; preload’ added.
+If this block appears, the HSTS header is active.
+If you intend to submit your site to the HSTSPreload list and enabled the Include Preload, Include Subdomains and max-age (two years) options, you will see the Strict-Transport-Security header with a max-age value of 63072000 (two years) and with ‘includeSubdomains; preload‘ added.
 This means the site is eligible for the HSTS preload list.

 Error: No HSTS header.
 Response error: No HSTS header is present on the response